mediaelch/mediaelch-doc/_sources/about.rst.txt

    :alt: MediaElch Logo

 MediaElch is a MediaManager for Kodi.
-Information about Movies, TV Shows, Concerts and Music are stored as nfo files.
+Information about Movies, TV Shows, Concerts and Music are stored as NFO files.
 Fanarts are downloaded automatically from fanart.tv.
-Using the nfo generator, MediaElch can be used with other MediaCenters as well.

 Supported scrapers
 ==================

-Included are scrapers for The Movie DB, The TV DB, Kino.de, Videobuster, OFDb, IMDB and Fanart.tv (and also some adult content scrapers).
+Included are scrapers for The Movie DB, The TV DB, Videobuster, OFDb, IMDB and Fanart.tv (and also some adult content scrapers).
-The Movie DB and The TV DB are available in more than 20 languages.
+The Movie DB is available in more than 20 languages.
 Music information is scraped from The Audio DB, All Music and Discogs.
-Tv themes and trailers can also be downloaded.
+TV themes and trailers can also be downloaded.

 Screenshots